QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 #### Beta Prior and Posteriors

+Let's compare outcomes when we use a Beta prior.

+For the same Beta prior, we shall

+* compute posteriors analytically
+* compute posteriors using MCMC  via  `Pyro` and `Numpyro`.
-First, we examine the Beta prior and posteriors both computed analytically and through MCMC and VI computed using `Pyro` and `Numpyro`.
+* compute posteriors using  VI via  `Pyro` and `Numpyro`.

+Let's start with the analytical method that we described in this quantecon lecture <https://python.quantecon.org/prob_meaning.html>

 ```{code-cell} ipython3
 # First examine Beta priors